Mother and child smiling.

 There are no human data on Bylvay use in pregnant persons to establish a drug-associated risk of major birth defects, miscarriage, or adverse developmental outcomes.
 Based on findings from animal reproduction studies, Bylvay may cause cardiac malformations when a fetus is exposed during pregnancy.
 There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to Bylvay during pregnancy.
 For more information, please call 1-855-252-4736.

-Bylvay is indicated for the treatment of pruritus in patients 3 months of age and older with progressive familial intrahepatic cholestasis (PFIC).
+• Patients 3 months of age and older with progressive familial intrahepatic cholestasis (PFIC)

-Limitation of Use
+• Limitation of Use:

-Bylvay may not be effective in PFIC type 2 patients with ABCB11 variants resulting in non-functional or complete absence of bile salt export pump protein (BSEP-3).
+Bylvay may not be effective in a subgroup of PFIC type 2 patients with specific ABCB11 variants resulting in non-functional or complete absence of the bile salt export pump protein

 Please see full Prescribing Information.